protesilaos/my-website/_pages/coach.md

 The time zone is that of Europe/Athens.
 Contact me and we will schedule a meeting that suits both parties.

-## Pricing

-Lessons cost 10 EUR per hour.
+## Pricing is 10 EUR per hour

 If we need a little bit more than one hour, I will still count it as one hour---no problem!

+Also, if you strongly believe that you should pay more that 10 EUR, then you are free to set your price.

 ## Payments